SWIFTSIM/swiftsim/doc/RTD/source/ExternalPotentials/index.rst

 Configuring the potential
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-THe first thing is copying a ``potential.h`` file from an already implemented potentials.
+To get started you can copy a ``potential.h`` file from an already implemented potentials.
 In this potential the ``ifdef`` statements need to be changed to the specific potential and the ``struct`` and ``potential_init_backend`` need to be changed such that it uses your potential and reads the correct potential from